iotoffgrid/Breakneck-Ridge-Initiative/Tech in Conservation(on-boarding).md

 Overall, IoT sensors have the potential to increase the efficiency and sustainability of farming and land management practices, by providing real-time data on key factors that affect crop growth and land health, which in-terms improves environmental quality.

+## Sensors Important for the Conservation

+There are many types of IoT sensors that can be used for environmental monitoring, some of these sensors include:

+Temperature sensors: for measuring the temperature of the air or water
+<br>Humidity sensors: for measuring the moisture content of the air
+<br>Air quality sensors: for measuring various pollutants such as carbon monoxide, nitrogen dioxide, and ozone
+<br>Light sensors: for measuring ambient light levels
+<br>Barometric sensors: for measuring atmospheric pressure
+<br>Water quality sensors: for measuring pH levels, dissolved oxygen, and other water quality parameters
+<br>Acoustic sensors: for monitoring noise levels
+<br>Soil moisture sensors: for measuring soil moisture content
+<br>Rain gauge sensors: for measuring precipitation levels
+<br>Wind sensors: for measuring wind speed and direction.